kissmetrics/km-support/_posts/2012-10-19-data-discrepancies.md

 ## 4. Which reporting tool is being used?

-KISSmetrics provides a number of specialized reporting tools, each with their own options to present the data in their own way.
+Kissmetrics provides a number of specialized reporting tools, each with their own options to present the data in their own way.

 * If in doubt, we try to explain how our tools work in our [tools section][tools].
 * One other page to note is our [property options][ap] page, which addresses the different ways you can group people into segments using the properties we've recorded.